Welcome to today's edition of the Rush 24-7 podcast.

 Now, the Obama administration is doing this largely in response to the criticism that its foreign policy is feckless, rudderless, and without even a hint of strategic vision.

-I actually think that in some context, in some way, that's the wrong way to think about the Obama regime's view of America around the world, what it's trying to promote for America around the globe.
+I actually think that in some contexts, in some way, that's the wrong way to think about the Obama regime's view of America around the world, what it's trying to promote for America around the globe.

 We just don't know it yet.